expo/expo/docs/pages/versions/unversioned/distribution/app-signing.md

 #### If you're working on an existing app that uses an app signing key...

-> **Note:** Unless you built and deployed your app in 2017 or earlier, this probably does not apply to you.
+> **Note:** Unless you submitted your app to the Google Play Store in 2017 or earlier, this probably does not apply to you.

-Expo provides a command that will do everything for you- just run `expo opt-in-google-play-signing` from your project directory and follow the instructions.
+Expo provides a command that will guide you through the entire process!
+Just run `expo opt-in-google-play-signing` from your project directory and follow the instructions.
 Afterwards, the old version of your keystore will be backed up to your working directory, and the credentials for that keystore will be printed in the CLI.
+As always, before you start, backup your keystore and credentials to a safe location.

 If you'd rather handle this process on your own:

+1. Backup your old keystore and credentials with `expo fetch:android:keystore`

-1. Run `expo build:android --clear-credentials` and select the option `Let Expo handle the process!`, which generates a new keystore and signs a new APK with it
+2. Run `expo build:android --clear-credentials` and select the option `Let Expo handle the process!`, which generates a new keystore and signs a new APK with it

-2. Run `expo fetch:android:upload-cert` which extracts the public certificate from the keystore into a `.pem` file
+3. Run `expo fetch:android:upload-cert` which extracts the public certificate from the keystore into a `.pem` file

-3. Add the upload certificate to the [Google Play console](https://play.google.com/apps/publish/) under your application's `App Signing` tab
+4. Add the upload certificate to the [Google Play console](https://play.google.com/apps/publish/) under your application's `App Signing` tab

-4. Open the dropdown for `(Advanced options) Provide the app signing key that Google Play uses for this app`
+5. Open the dropdown for `(Advanced options) Provide the app signing key that Google Play uses for this app`

-5. Select `Export and upload a key (not using a Java keystore)`
+6. Select `Export and upload a key and certificate from a Java keystore`

+7. Generate `APP SIGNING KEY & CERTIFICATE ZIP` using `PEPK` tool and upload it.
-6. Select the dropdown for `(Optional) Create a new upload key for increased security (recommended)`

-7. You've already generated a new upload key and extracted the certificate, so move to step 3 and upload the public key certificate (the `.pem` file you received in step 2)
+8. Select the dropdown for `(Optional) Create a new upload key for increased security (recommended)` and upload the public key certificate (the `.pem` file you received in step 3)

-If you want to create the upload certificate yourself, replace steps 1 and 2 from above with:
+If you want to create the upload certificate yourself, replace steps 2 and 3 from above with:

 1. Generate a new keystore